SciNim/nimjl/readme.md

   * Iterators

 * Expand support for non-trivial / non-POD types for Arrays / Tuples / Dict
-  * Add tests for nested types (Tuples containing Arrays or other Tuples etc.)

 * Add a tag for tracing for Julia memory allocation